fehler001/COM3D2.ChangeYotogiSpeed.Plugin/README.md

+## COM3D2.ChangeYotogiSpeed.Plugin
-Thanks to the author of COM3D2.AddYotogiSliderSE.Plugin
+Thanks to the author of COM3D2.AddYotogiSliderSE.Plugin and COM3D2.AddYotogiSlider.Plugin

 This is just a easy partial copy of COM3D2.AddYotogiSliderSE.Plugin